IPlayForXD/KAM-Net-Synergizing-Kolmogorov-Arnold-Networks-and-Mamba-for-Efficient-Image-Dehazing/README.md

-# KAM-Net: Kolmogorov-Arnold Mamba Network for Image Dehazing
+# KAM-Net: Synergizing Kolmogorov-Arnold Networks and Mamba for Efficient Image Dehazing

-This repository contains the implementation code for the paper: **"Targeting Real-Time 4K Dehazing: A Kolmogorov-Arnold Mamba Network"** (submitted to *Electronics*).
+This repository contains the implementation code for the paper: **"KAM-Net: Synergizing Kolmogorov-Arnold Networks and Mamba for Efficient Image Dehazing"** (submitted to *Electronics*).

 ## 📢 News
 - **[2025-11]**: The paper is currently under review.